afoster28/cmd_forecast/README.md

 The output consists of price and volatility forecasts of each commodity, their application in momentum and mean-reversion trading strategies and evaluation metrics.

+_
-## Scope Archive
+### Archive

 Multivariate volatility and switching models may be considered.

 Finally, the two-factor Gabillon model may be employed.
 The model constructs a term structure of commodities founded in stochastic calculus with long and short-term price factors, representing the broader increase in commodity prices in line with economic growth and structural changes, as well as sudden gluts and shortages, respectively.
-Cost of carry and convenience yield are included to make the spot-future differential evident.
+Cost of carry and convenience yield are included to make the spot-future differential evident._

 ## Schedule